littleblack111/hyprscroller/README.md

 plugin to tweak gestures behavior.
 You can find them in the **Options** section of this document.

-**Note**: Hyprland's `workspace_swipe` will be disabled while using *hyprscroller*.
-Please, use the provided workspace change swipe gesture (four fingers right/left by default, but you can change the number of fingers).
+**Note**: Hyprland also supports workspace changes using gestures.
+Instead, please, use the provided workspace change swipe gesture (four fingers right/left by default, but you can change the number of fingers).

 Hyprland doesn't understand windows in a workspace can exist outside of the viewport, so `workspace_swipe` will not work, as it renders those windows thinking they are in a different workspace, creating a small mess of windows.
-If you have forgotten to disable it, *hyprscroller* will have to turn off three finger gestures until you disable `workspace_swipe`.

 ## IPC